-The objectives when managing capital are: to safeguard the company's ability to continue as a going concern, so that it can continue to provide returns for owners and benefits for other stakeholders, and to provide an adequate return to owners by pricing the sales commensurately with the level of risk.
+The objectives when managing capital are: to safeguard the Company's ability to continue as a going concern, so that it can continue to provide returns for owners and benefits for other stakeholders, and to provide an adequate return to owners by pricing the sales commensurately with the level of risk.
 The management sets the amount of capital to meet its requirements and the risk taken.
 There were no changes in the approach to capital management during the reporting year.
-The management manages the capital structure and makes adjustments to it where necessary or possible in the light of changes in conditions and the risk characteristics of the underlying assets.
+Management manages the capital structure and makes adjustments to it where necessary or possible in the light of changes in conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the management may adjust the amount of dividends paid to owners, return capital to owners, issue new shares, or sell assets to reduce debt.
+Adjusted capital comprises all components of equity (i.e. share capital, and reserves).

-The company has no external borrowings.
+The Company has no external borrowings.
 The debt-to-adjusted capital ratio does not provide a meaningful indicator of the risk of borrowings.

-8. Other financial liabilities
+9. Other financial liabilities